rocky-linux/wiki.rockylinux.org/docs/guidelines/git_guidelines.md

 Git is a core component of the Rocky Linux build ecosystem, RESF projects, and thus a mode of the development process for the distribution and available software.

-**Gitea** is used for the RESF, its projects, its code, mirrored repositories, and potentially other components.
+**Forgejo** is used for the RESF, its projects, its code, mirrored repositories, and potentially other components.

 **GitLab** is the software currently used to storing mostly RPM spec files, patches, configurations for debranding/modification to packages, as well as some scripts/utilities.
 Generally source code does not live here with the exception of src-git scenarios.